WHS Outlook 2003

 Before installing WHS Outlook, you will need to perform a Remote Desktop Connection to your Windows Home Server as the Administrator and install a copy of Microsoft Outlook® (2010, 2007, or 2003) directly on your home server.

 Once you have Outlook installed, fully updated, and running properly on your Administrator’s desktop, you can then go ahead install the WHS Outlook add-in into the Windows Home Server Console (just as you would any other Windows Home Server add-in).

 After the WHS Outlook add-in has been installed, open the Windows Home Server Console, click on “Settings“, locate the new ”WHS Outlook” settings tab, click the “Configure” button, and turn on User Accounts access.
 You may also enable Web Site access at this time if so desired.
 After that, you can choose which of your Windows Home Server users you want to allow access to WHS Outlook, and follow the on-screen prompts to begin using the add-in.

 WHS Outlook can be used completely free of charge for up to 21 days.
 To continue using WHS Outlook after that, you will need to purchase a license and register the add-in.
-Click the “Buy Now” button at the top of this page to purchase a license for WHS Outlook.
+Click the “Buy Now” button, located in the sidebar of this page, to purchase a license for WHS Outlook.
 Upon receipt of payment, you will be sent personalized registration information along with detailed instructions on how to register the add-in.

 For more information on installing WHS Outlook, please see the ReadMe.txt file included with the download.